CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application.md

 # {{< param title >}}

-This guide describes how to install the Web Application Server.
-Please ensure that [Install Application Servers and Load Balancer][] has been completed before starting this installation.
+This guide describes how to install the Web Applications on the server.
+Please ensure that [Install Application Server][] has been completed before starting this installation.

 ## Extract Installation Artefacts